Interstate 74: Illinois

 In the state of Illinois, I-74 runs south from Moline to Galesburg; from this point, it runs southeast through Peoria to the Bloomington–Normal area and I-55.
 I-74 continues southeasterly to the Champaign–Urbana metropolitan area, intersecting I-57.
 The Interstate then runs east past Danville at the Illinois–Indiana state line.
-U.S. Route 150 (US 150) parallels I-74 in Illinois for its entire length, save the last few miles on the eastern end (in Danville, when US 150 turns south on Illinois Route 1 (IL 1)), where it parallels US 136.
+U.S. Route 150 (US 150) parallels I-74 in Illinois for its entire length, save the last few miles on the eastern end (in Danville, when US 150 turns south on Illinois Route 1 [IL 1]), where it parallels US 136.

 Indiana

 In the state of Indiana, I-74 runs east from the Illinois state line to the Crawfordsville area before turning southeasterly.
-It then runs around the city center of Indianapolis along I-465.
-Once I-74 reaches the southeast side of Indianapolis, it diverges from I-465 and continues to the southeast.
+It then runs around the city center of Indianapolis along I-69 and I-465.
+Once I-74 reaches the southeast side of Indianapolis, it diverges from I-69 and I-465 and continues to the southeast.
 It then enters Ohio at Harrison.